What is an electric car and how do electric cars work?

 There are a couple of different types of electric (or 'electrified') cars, but probably the simplest one to remember and explain is what's know as a 'battery electric vehice', or BEV.
 These are commonly referred to simply as 'electric cars'.

 The first nine months of 2019 saw a shade over 25,000 electric vehicles registered in the UK.
 That's a jump of over 122% on the same time period the year before.
 So while electric are still a small minority of overall car sales in Britain, demand is shooting up and nearly every car brand has either launched an electric car or plans to do so before very long indeed.

-The UK Government has announced it wants sales of new petrol and diesel-fuelled cars to end by 2040, and many other countries around the world have made similar pledges, so carmakers are responding by ramping up their electrification efforts.
+The UK Government has announced it wants sales of new petrol, diesel and even hybrid cars to end by 2035, and many other countries around the world have made similar pledges, so carmakers are responding by ramping up their electrification efforts.
 Here, we explain what an electric car is and how electric cars work.

 How do electric cars work?